TrackFormers/TrackFormers-Models/README.md

 Other libraries used are as follows: numpy, pandas, matplotlib, hdbscan.

 ### Contents
 The Transformer Regressor architecture is implemented in `model.py`, and the Flash attention and custom encoder layer using it are implemented in `custom_encoder.py`.
-The `training.py` file contains the training functionality when exact attention is used, while `training_flash.py` contains training funcitonality with Flash attention enabled.
+The `training.py` file contains the training functionality when exact attention is used, while `training_flash.py` contains training functionality with Flash attention enabled.

 The `evaluation\` directory contains functionality used at inference time: `test.py` for obtaining scores and heatmaps; `performance_stats.py` for obtaining MSE, CUDA and CPU time, standard deviation; `plotting.py` for the creation of the heatmaps; `scoring.py` for the TrackML and efficiency calculations.